SlashDashAndCash/jitsi-hcloud-inwx/README.md

 All uncommented variables are mandatory.
 Paste the newly created API-Token into hcloud_token.

 ## Bootstrap your server
 1. Source environment script.
-This must be done in every new terminal session. \
+This must be done in every new terminal session.
 `. env.sh`
 2. Run Terragrunt.
-This will upload your SSH pulic key and create server, Let's Encrypt certificate and DNS recdords. \
+This will upload your SSH pulic key and create server, Let's Encrypt certificate and DNS recdords.
 ```
+. env.sh
 cd terragrunt
 terragrunt apply-all --terragrunt-non-interactive
 ```
-Timeouts are 7 minutes for the certificate and 30 minutes to connect to the server.
+Timeouts are 7 minutes for the certificate and 30 minutes to connect to the server. \
+Keep in mind Jitsi Meet is **open to public** by default.

 ## Deleting the server
 You may want to remove the Jitsi server to reduce costs.
 The Let's Encrypt certificate should never be destroyed.
-A good approach is to run destroy-all in the dns module.
-This will delete the DNS records, the cloud server and the project SSH key but nothing else.
 ```
 . env.sh
 export TG_PREVENT_DESTROY=false
+cd terragrunt/jitsi
+terragrunt destroy
-cd terragrunt/dns
+cd ../dns
-terragrunt destroy-all
+terragrunt destroy
-cd ../jitsi
+cd ../server
 terragrunt destroy
 export TG_PREVENT_DESTROY=true
 ```